kexiZeroing/kexiZeroing.github.io/src/posts/work-project-notes-chinese.md

 - The order in which the events are fired: `mousedown` --> `mouseup` --> `click`.
 When you add a `blur` event, it is actually fired before the `mouseup` event and after the `mousedown` event of the button.
 Refer to https://codepen.io/mudassir0909/full/qBjvzL

+- If we are appending each list item to the DOM as we create it, this is inefficient because the DOM is updated each time we append a new list item.
+Instead, we can create a document fragment using `document.createDocumentFragment()` and append all of the list items to the fragment.
+Then, we can append the fragment to the DOM.
+This way, the DOM is only updated once.

 - Vue parent component will wait for its children to mount before it mounts its own template to the DOM.
 The order should be: parent created -> child created -> child mounted -> parent mouted.

 - Sometimes I need to detect whether a click happens inside or outside of a particular element.